meshula/wrinkles/README.md

 ## Contents

-* `treecode`: library for encoding paths through graphs and a `Map` for mapping paths to nodes in a graph
+* `treecode`: library for encoding paths through graphs and a `BinaryTree` for which uses the treecodes to encode node locations
 * `opentime`: low level points, intervals and affine transforms, and `Dual` for doing dual arithmetic/implicit differentiation.
 Also includes the likely-to-be-deleted `PhaseOrdinate` [^1].